nrenner0211/my-first-portfolio/README.md

-# portfolio-first-draft
+# my-first-portfolio

 ## About

-Hello! 👋 If you're reading this, thank you for taking an interest in my portfolio.
-My name is Niki Renner, and this is my very first portfolio!
+Hello! 👋 My name is Niki Renner, and this is my very first portfolio!
 Built from scratch with vanilla HTML and CSS.

 ## Links